 Impella — A catheter-based mechanical heart pump inserted through the femoral artery to support heart function.
 Used to stabilize my condition prior to transplant listing.

 IVUS (Intravascular Ultrasound) — An imaging tool used during catheterization to measure the thickness of artery walls from the inside.
 The gold standard for detecting early CAV.
-An MIT ≥ 0.5mm at one year triggers closer monitoring.
+A maximal intimal thickness (MIT) increase of ≥0.5mm during the first year post-transplant triggers closer monitoring and possible treatment adjustment.

 J